jason-white/portfolio/content/case-studies/recruiting-solutions.md

 In late 2024, I decided to refresh this application, starting with a much-needed modern update to the homepage's look and feel.
 I removed the testimonials section, as it was rarely utilized.

+The secondary pages originally used an accordion pattern for each section, allowing users to collapse content to save space.
+However, I noticed that users rarely used this feature, and most pages didn’t have enough content to warrant hiding anything.
+In hindsight, hiding information could be problematic if users overlooked or forgot about it.

-The internal pages received minor updates to components and typography, along with an improved, more intuitive design for the newsletter archive page.
+The internal pages also received minor updates to components and typography, along with an improved, more intuitive design for the newsletter archive page.

-## User testing
+## Quality assurance testing

 Before launch, we conducted thorough user testing to ensure the application met all requirements and functioned smoothly across various platforms.
 Once the application was ready for testing, I prepared a detailed user testing document for every member of the Learning and Development team.
 This document served as a step-by-step guide for a bug-bashing session, outlining specific tasks and areas to test.